 MSI Simple Phish - a new, free tool that provides a simple, safe and effective mechanism for security teams and administrators to run their own phishing tests inside their organization.
 They simply install the application on a server or workstation and create a url email/sms/etc. campaign to entice users to visit the site.
 They can encode the URLs, mask them, or shorten them.
 To access this tool, fill out the form on this page.
-Enter your details, email address and "Simple Phish Request" in the request box and a download link will be sent to you shortly.
+Enter your details, email address and "Simple Phish Request" in the request box and a download link will be provided.

 The DREAD Calculator - Have you ever wanted a quick and easy way to calculate the risk of a vulnerability or threat condition?
 Are you a user of Microsoft's DREAD process?
 Do you want a reliable, mathematical process for determining a score for a given vulnerability but lack the patience to do a full CVSS score?